 Here is another center of elite tourism of past times as the hotels and villas in Art Nuveau or eclectic style testify.

-Beside this elegant neighborhoods, if you want to find the authentic, popular soul of this village, you have to walk among the little squares and narrow alleys of the Pigna, the city’s medieval nucleus.
+Beside these elegant neighborhoods, if you want to find the authentic, popular soul of this village, you have to walk among the little squares and narrow alleys of the Pigna, the city’s medieval nucleus.
 This is the perfect place to find traditional shops and taste local street food.

 If you like outdoor activities, here you can enjoy a beautiful coastal cycling path that takes you to Ospedaletti or San Lorenzo, on the other side.